facebookarchive/rng.io/readme.md

 ## Contributing Tests
+### Contributor License Agreement

+All contributors must agree to and sign the [Facebook CLA](https://developers.facebook.com/opensource/cla) prior to submitting Pull Requests.
+Ringmark cannot accept Pull Requests until this document is signed and submitted.

 ### Style Guide

+Tests must be able to compile to a W3C flat file test runner, this can be confirmed by running:

+`grunt generate`

 In order to maintain a consistent level of readability and maintainability, all contributions should pass lint (use `grunt`)